DongheeKang/MLOps_Note/linux_real_life.md

   TSIG or DNSSEC

-### Basic DHCP
+### List assigned DHCP IP addresses

+  Basic

       1. The client sends a broadcast DHCP Discover packet.
 It also sends the last address it had, if any.
       2. The server responds with a DHCP Offer.
 It can renew the last lease, or just send a new one.
       3. The client broadcasts a DHCP Request to accept the offer.
       4. The server sends a DHCP Acknowledge confirming the lease.

-### List assigned DHCP IP addresses

   From the server side